The Basis of Cellular Treatment

 Cells are the building blocks of life; they are the foundational part of every living organism.
 They are able to self-renew and replicate—capable of forming any type of tissue or organ in the body.
 Uniquely, adult cells from one organ are able to create tissue for another organ; this is called plasticity.

 The Use of Cells

 Adult cells are able to be transferred into any single organ in the body since cells have the capacity to develop many diverse types of differentiated cells.
 Since they have the ability to self-renew indefinitely, they have the capability to divide many times and specialize to promote the healing of organs while still sustaining the original undifferentiated cell.

 How the Alternative Treatment Works

-While there are a significantly large number of cells in the world, the Lung Institute only works with adult autologous cells.
+While there are a significantly large number of cells in the world, the Lung Health Institute only works with adult autologous cells.
 This means the cells used are coming directly from an adult patient’s own body.
 This decreases the possibility of rejection and eliminates any possible controversy associated with cells.

-The Lung Institute performs two alternative treatments: bone marrow stem cell procedures and venous (blood-derived) stem cell procedures.
+The Lung Health Institute performs two alternative treatments: bone marrow stem cell procedures and venous (blood-derived) stem cell procedures.
 The type of procedure is dependent on the patient and their medical needs.
 During these treatments, the cells go through a specific process in order to be ready for helping people breathe better.

 An Alternative Lung Disease Treatment